kno3comma14/personal-posts/api/graphql_intro-II.md

 ## To the project again!
 I think we have learned the basics of GraphQL type system, now it's time to put all this knowledge in the right place, our project!

 Our chosen library for the GraphQL part of this project is named Ariadne.
-The main reason of this choice is the *Schema First* feature, because we want to understand how to use the type system provided by GraphQL.
-After we have a well defined schema then we will have to create the relationsip between the types that we have created and the business logic.
+The main reason for this choice is the *Schema First* feature because we want to understand how to use the type system provided by GraphQL.
+After we have a well-defined schema then we will have to create the relationship between the types that we have created and the business logic.
 The way to accomplished this is using **resolvers**.

 #### Resolvers
 The two modules we have created as resolvers are ```queries.py``` and ```mutations.py```.
 In ```queries.py``` we have fetching operations, let's